chauff/cse1500-web-transcripts/Lecture-5.md

 ## Learning goals

-- Position and style HTML elements according to a given design of a web application;
+- Position and style HTML elements according to a given design of a web application.
-- Employ pseudo-classes and pseudo-elements;
+- Employ pseudo-classes and pseudo-elements.
-- Employ CSS variables and data access/creation facilities;
+- Employ CSS variables and data access/creation facilities.
-- Write CSS media queries;
+- Write CSS media queries.
 - Create CSS-based animations.

 ## A word of warning

 ![Tweet](img/L5-tweet.png)

-This [tweet](https://twitter.com/iamdevloper/status/936199543099621376) sums up a lot of CSS experiences - some things are easy with CSS (animations come to mind), while others, which intuitively should not be that hard to accomplish, will cost you a lot of time.
+The [tweet](https://twitter.com/iamdevloper/status/936199543099621376) sums up a lot of CSS experiences - some things are easy with CSS (animations come to mind), while others, which intuitively should not be that hard to accomplish, will cost you a lot of time.

 ## Context

 The CSS - or **Cascading Style Sheets** - language describes how elements in the document object model (DOM) should be rendered.
-As other web technologies, CSS can be considered as a victim of the browser wars - which led to years of inactivity in the standard's refinement:
+As other web technologies, CSS can be considered a victim of the browser wars - which led to years of inactivity in the standard's refinement:

 - **CSS1** became a W3C recommendation in 1996.
 It had support for fonts, colors, alignment, margins, ids and classes.
 - Two years later, **CSS2** became a W3C recommendation, adding support for media queries and element positioning (among others).
 The W3C was ready to get started on CSS3.
-However, the browser support for CSS 2 remained inconsistent; the W3C decided to focus on fixing inconsistencies with CSS 2.1.
+However, the browser support for CSS2 remained inconsistent; the W3C decided to focus on fixing inconsistencies with CSS2.1.
 - In 2011, **CSS2.1** became a W3C recommendation which fixed errors and added support for features already widely implemented in major browsers.
-- Work on **CSS3** began already in 1998, was put on hold, and is now back in full swing with browser vendors today pushing to implement the newest standards.
-CSS became so complex and agreeing on a standard for the entire language became so tedious that after CSS 2 the monolithic nature of the standard was given up.
+- Work on **CSS3** began already in 1998, was put on hold, and is now back in full swing with browser vendors pushing to implement the newest standards.
+CSS became so complex and agreeing on a standard for the entire language became so tedious that after CSS2 the monolithic nature of the standard was given up.
 Instead, we now have **CSS modules**, which each progress at an individual pace.
 The current state of those modules is available at [https://www.w3.org/Style/CSS/current-work](https://www.w3.org/Style/CSS/current-work).
-Many of those modules are in *Working Draft* status, while some have already reached level 4 (the level number indicates how many revisions of the module have taken place).
+Many of those modules are in *Working Draft* status, while some have already reached level 4 - the *level number* indicates how many revisions of the module have taken place.

-Any CSS module developed after CSS 2.1 can be considered as CSS3.
+Any CSS module developed after CSS2.1 can be considered as CSS3.
 There will not be a monolithic CSS4, instead the different modules of the CSS specification will each continue to develop at their own pace.

-It is not possible to make use of the very latest CSS features and to expect them to work across all major browsers.
+Be aware, that it is not possible to make use of the very latest CSS features and to expect them to work across all major browsers.
 Instead, which features to use should be based on:

 - the intended user base (will tell us something about the most popular browsers in use);
 - the mode of usage (smartphone vs. touch screen vs ...);
 - the type of web application (are 3D animations necessary, etc.).

 When building web applications that should work across a range of browsers (old and new), you will often come across the terms **shims**, **fallbacks** and **polyfills**.
-These are all terms used to provide HTML5 (that includes CSS3) functionalities in browsers that do not natively support them.
+These are all terms used to provide HTML5 (which includes CSS3) functionalities in browsers that do not natively support them.

 ## Take-aways of book chapter 3

-Having read Chapter 3 of the course book, you should be able to style HTML elements with basic CSS.
+Having read Chapter 3 of the course book, you should be able to style HTML elements with CSS.

-You have also read about the three types of style sheets:
+You have also learned about three types of style sheets:

 - the browser's style sheet;
 - the author's style sheet;
-- the user's style sheet;
+- the user's style sheet.

-with the user's style sheet overriding the other two and the author's style sheet overriding the browser's.
+The user's style sheet overrides the other two and the author's style sheet overrides the browser's.

 Style sheets are processed in order: later declarations override earlier ones if they are on the same or a higher specificity level.